sumitsuman/sumitsuman.github.io/_posts/2014-08-21-search-engine-marketing-as-product-validation-tool.md

 > e.g. Keywords for security conscious customer, Keywords for collaboration focused customers.

-**2. Come up with ad text for the keyword groups**
+**Come up with ad text for the keyword groups**

-By the end of this exercise I understood empthathy better than ever.
+By the end of this exercise I understood empthathy a bit better.
 Our ad copy had to catch the attention of the person looking for that information.
 The goal was to make them click.
 Longtail keywords represented specific interest and we showed them ads with specific keywords.
 More generic key words meant a broader audience, and the goal was to cut down clicks from the irrelevant group.

 > For the keyword, “Enterprise file sharing with activity trails”, we showed an ad which mirrored some of the key words.
 > e.g. “Enterprise File Sharing -- Be always in control with detailed user activity trail”